SchlossLab/Topcuoglu_ML_mBio_2020/README.md

 ### How to regenerate this repository in R

 Before you start, please take a look at the `Makefile` for more information about the workflow.
+Please also read the `submission/manuscript.pdf` to get a more detailed look on what we achieve with this ML pipeline.

 1. Clone the Github Repository and change directory to the project directory.